 Since the tender age of single digits, the Kodak Brownie had me fascinated.

->

-> That specious approach in the press got me to spread my wings and fall into the world of advertising.
-The mid -seventies and eighties saw an extravagance with budgets no object that has never been replicated.
-It also became a baseboard from whence to raise my game and reputation in one of the most entertaining and creative industries, at the the height of its folly.
+The virulent culture that was the press media made me spread my wings falling into the heady world of advertising.
+The mid -seventies and eighties saw extravagance of budgets define an era.
+It offered a baseboard from whence to raise my game and reputation in one of the most entertaining and creative industries, at the the height of its folly.

->

-> My work exhibited from London, New York, Amsterdam, Paris and Tokyo, led to many international commissions as reputation spread.
+My work exhibited from London, New York, Amsterdam, Paris and Tokyo, led to many international commissions as reputation spread.

 Working, from almost day one, with black and white printer Gene Nocon, a Filipino/American brother now sadly passed, made my work into what I could have only dreamed of.
 His reputation had him advising within royal palaces, aristocratic piles and the studios of other great photographers, such as Karsh, Beaton, Parkinson and Avedon.
 He was an eternally accomplished master of the art of photography, both within and outside the darkroom, and my best pal who taught me so much.

 As the nineties took their toll and realization of the shallow ethics of the advertising industry sank in becoming even less mine in their overbearing arrogance, I stepped back at the height of an incredible career to embrace photography through my own interpretation and the new wonders of web based technology.
 It also allowed me to reincorporate my writing skills, setting me on a parallel and absorbing path as author.